Kayli/logspub/psychology/psychology.md

   - people are good at recognizing faces from their racial group
   - minority group members are still good at majority group faces
   - majority group members are not good at minority group faces

+## cognitive psychology

+- the need for cognition (nfc)
+  - is a psychological construct that describes an individual's tendency to engage in and enjoy effortful cognitive activities
+  - measuremenent: how individual answer questions like: "i prefer complex to simple problems" and "thinking is not my idea of fun"
+  - high nfc individuals are more likely to evaluate the quality of arguments rather than relying on peripheral cues

+- the need for cognitive closure (nfcc)
+  - refers to an individual's desire for a firm answer to a question and an aversion to ambiguity.
+This need influences how people process information and make decisions
+  - measurement: assessing preferences for order, predictability, decisiveness, and discomfort with ambiguity
+  - high nfcc individuals might prefer clear and decisive leaders and may be more prone to stereotyping and resistance to change

 ## interesting facts